 The web adaptor relies on IIS to authenticate the user and provide the web adaptor with the account name of the user.
 Once it has the account name, it passes that to ArcGIS Server.

-- Install ArcGIS Web Adaptor (IIS), following the instructions in Installing ArcGIS Web Adaptor (IIS).
+- Install ArcGIS Web Adaptor (IIS), following the instructions in Install ArcGIS Web Adaptor (IIS).

-- Configure Web Adaptor, following the instructions in Configuring ArcGIS Web Adaptor after installation.
+- Configure ArcGIS Web Adaptor following the instructions in Configure ArcGIS Web Adaptor after installation.

-When configuring ArcGIS Web Adaptor, you must enable administration through the Web Adaptor.
-This allows users in Windows Active Directory to publish services from ArcMap.
-When the users in these roles connect to the server in ArcMap, they must specify the Web Adaptor URL.
+When configuring ArcGIS Web Adaptor, you must enable administration through the web adaptor.
+This allows users in Windows Active Directory to publish services from ArcGIS Pro.
+When the users in these roles connect to the server in ArcGIS Pro, they must specify the web adaptor URL.

 - Set the authentication method for the web adaptor using IIS Manager.

 - To open IIS Manager, click Start > Control Panel > Administrative Tools > Internet Information Services Manager.